-The university’s academic offices are based in Minneapolis, Minnesota, USA.
+The university’s academic offices are in Minneapolis, Minnesota.

 Find out more about Walden University in Explore Laureate.

-Flagship offerings include education programs in The Richard W. Riley College of Education and Leadership, accredited by the National Council for Accreditation of Teacher Education (NCATE).
-In May 2010, for the fourth year in a row, Walden was identified as having the No. 1 largest online graduate program in education by enrollment, according to U.S. News & World Report.
+Flagship offerings include education programs in the Richard W. Riley College of Education and Leadership, accredited by the National Council for Accreditation of Teacher Education.
+In 2010, for the fourth year in a row, Walden had the largest online graduate program in education by enrollment, according to U.S. News & World Report.

-Walden University is accredited by The Higher Learning Commission and a member of the North Central Association.
-Walden University’s MSN and BSN programs are accredited by the Commission on Collegiate Nursing Education (CCNE), a national accrediting agency recognized by the U.S. Department of Education.
-Walden’s M.S. in Mental Health Counseling program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
-Walden’s B.S. in Business Administration, Master of Business Administration (M.B.A.), Executive M.B.A., Doctor of Business Administration (D.B.A.), and Ph.D. in Management programs are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
+Walden University is accredited by the Higher Learning Commission and is a member of the North Central Association.
+Walden University’s MSN and BSN programs are accredited by the Commission on Collegiate Nursing Education, a national accrediting agency recognized by the U.S. Department of Education.
+Walden’s M.S. in Mental Health Counseling program is accredited by the Council for Accreditation of Counseling and Related Educational Programs.
+Walden’s B.S. in Business Administration, Master of Business Administration (MBA), Executive MBA, Doctor of Business Administration (DBA), and Ph.D. in Management programs are accredited by the Accreditation Council for Business Schools and Programs.

-Walden’s mission of effecting positive social change is defined by a commitment to improving the human and social condition by creating and applying ideas, strategies, and actions to promote the worth, dignity, and development of society.
-Walden students, alumni, and faculty help bring the university’s mission to life through participation in and leadership of research, conferences and special projects.
+Walden’s mission of fostering positive social change is based on a commitment to improving human and social conditions by creating and applying ideas, strategies and actions to promote the worth, dignity and development of society.
+Walden students, alumni and faculty help bring the university’s mission to life through participation in and leadership of research, conferences and special projects.

 Walden hosts the following events and initiatives to support its social change mission:

-G.I.
-Jobs named Walden to its 2012 list of Military Friendly Schools, which honors the top 20% of colleges, universities, and trade schools that are doing the most to embrace America’s veterans as students.
+Recently, G.I.
+Jobs named Walden to its 2014 list of Military Friendly Schools, which honors the top 15% of colleges, universities, and trade schools that are doing the most to embrace America’s veterans as students.